OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 The [FormattedNumberCellValue](/javascript/api/excel/excel.formattednumbercellvalue) object enables Excel add-ins to define a `numberFormat` property for a value.
 Once assigned, this number format travels through calculations with the value and can be returned by functions.

-The following JSON code sample shows the schema of a formatted number value.
+The following JSON code sample shows a formatted number value.
 The `myDate` formatted number value in the code sample displays as **1/16/1990** in the Excel UI.

 ```json
 // This is an example of the JSON schema of a formatted number value.